top of page

 Daffodils are one of the last non-native plants I still let grow in my yard.
 Their spring cheer helps make my yard more relatable until I find a native alternative that blooms at the same time.

-I’m fastidious about keeping my walkways clear so it's more obvious that my ungardened yard is by design, but I believe adding signs indicating that my yard is certified by a number of conservation organizations helps give better context.
+I’m fastidious about keeping my walkways clear so it's more obvious that my rewilded yard is by design, but I believe adding signs indicating that my yard is certified by a number of conservation organizations helps give better context.

 There are hundreds of reasons to post a yard certification sign and the top ones include: